Don-Paterson/CCAS-Python-Toolkit/README.md

 The two are **not** equivalent in cost:

   - **The loop** calls `mgmt_cmd("add host", {...})` once per object.
-It's the readable, courseware-friendly translation of a bash `while` loop, but it's still one `mgmt_cli.exe` process and one API call per host.
+It's the readable friendly translation of a bash `while` loop, but it's still one `mgmt_cli.exe` process and one API call per host.
   - **`--batch`** hands a whole CSV to a single `mgmt_cli add host --batch
     <file>` invocation.
 One process, one API call, every row created